Oyster Mushroom Farming — Complete Beginner Guide (2026)

 What temperature do oyster mushrooms need?

 Oyster mushrooms grow well at 20–30°C, which is natural room temperature in most of India.
-No AC or artificial cooling needed — making them the cheapest mushroom to grow.
+No AC needed.
+Pink Oyster varieties tolerate up to 35°C for summer growing.

 Can I grow oyster mushrooms at home?